 Here are two quick tips to help you make sure your colors are accessible:

-- Don’t use color as the only method to convey information: Using green and red text to indicate success or failure messages.
+- Don’t use color as the only method to convey information: Websites often use green and red text to indicate success or failure messages.
 However, red-green color blindness is the most common form of color vision deficiency (CVD).
 And remember: Anyone who is blind is also color blind, so you’ll want to ensure that any pass/fail alerts (such as a missing form field) are also communicated programmatically.

 - Underline inline links: Your inline link style should have an underline — color is not enough.
 Most users expect to see links underlined, and underlines help ensure that people with visual impairments can identify links.

 Want to make sure your colors are accessible?
 Check out any color combinations on your site using AudioEye’s free Color Contrast Checker.